OmarZubaidi/Wanderlust-Website/website/README.md

 REACT_APP_CLIENT_ID=
 REACT_APP_SERVER_URL=

+## starting process

+1. start the server if you have it locally
+2. npm run dev in the website folder

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.